 Turnip the Beet – John & Lela Ludwig grow vegetables along the headwaters of the Siuslaw River in the foothills of Lorane, Oregon.

-Uprising Organics – Brian Campbell & Crystine Goldberg focus on seed production, trialing & plant breeding on their farm in Acme, Washington, & on isolation plots nearby.
+Uprising Organics – Brian Campbell & Crystine Goldberg focus on seed production, trialing & plant breeding in their fields in Lynden, Washington.

-Wild Garden Seed – Frank & Karen Morton have been producing & breeding the finest organic seed for quite some time in Philomath, Oregon, located just across the Willamette Valley from us.We are proud to offer their wonderful varieties!
+Wild Garden Seed – Frank & Karen Morton have been producing & breeding the finest organic seed for quite some time in Philomath, Oregon.

 Wolf Gulch Farm – Tom & Maud Powell grow amazing seed crops as well as vegetables for the Siskiyou Sustainable Cooperative multi-farm CSA near Jacksonville, Oregon.